inducer/pyopencl/doc/source/array.rst

     An alias for :class:`pyopencl.tools.CLAllocator`.

-.. class:: Array(cqa, shape, dtype, order="C", *, allocator=None, base=None, data=None, queue=None)
+.. class:: Array(cqa, shape, dtype, order="C", *, allocator=None, base=None, data=None)

     A :class:`numpy.ndarray` work-alike that stores its data and performs its computations on the compute device.  *shape* and *dtype* work exactly as in :mod:`numpy`.
 Arithmetic methods in :class:`Array` support the broadcasting of scalars. (e.g. `array+5`)

-    *cqa* can be a :class:`pyopencl.Context`, :class:`pyopencl.CommandQueue`
+    *cqa* must be a :class:`pyopencl.CommandQueue`. *cqa*
-    or an allocator, as described below.
-If it is either of the latter two, the *queue* or *allocator* arguments may not be passed.

-    *queue* (or *cqa*, as the case may be) specifies the queue in which the array carries out its computations by default.
+    specifies the queue in which the array carries out its computations by default. *cqa* will at some point be renamed *queue*, so it should be considered 'positional-only'.

-    *allocator* is a callable that, upon being called with an argument of the number of bytes to be allocated, returns an :class:`pyopencl.Buffer` object.
+    *allocator* may be `None` or a callable that, upon being called with an argument of the number of bytes to be allocated, returns an :class:`pyopencl.Buffer` object.
 (See :class:`DefaultAllocator`.)

     .. versionchanged:: 2011.1
         Renamed *context* to *cqa*, made it general-purpose.